 Artificial Ear Fitting Process for Children

-If you have child that was born with an ear that did not fully form, mostly known as Microtia, you may want to consider having a custom prosthesis made.
-At Center for Custom Prosthetics, we are committed to providing our patients with high-quality, lasting prosthetics.
-We can create both partial and complete ear prosthetics, depending on the needs.
+If you have child that was born with an ear that did not fully form, mostly known as Microtia, you may want to consider having a Custom Prosthesis made.
+At Center for Custom Prosthetics, we are committed to providing our patients with high-quality, prosthetics.
+We can create both partial and complete Ear Prosthetics, depending on the needs.

 Microtia means “small ear” and occurs in approximately 1:6000-12,000 births.
 Microtia is congenital (at birth) and can affect one or both ears.
-Any child born with Microtia should be evaluated at a Craniofacial Center to rule out other conditions like hami-facial microsomia or Treacher Collins syndrome
+Any child born with Microtia should be evaluated at a Craniofacial Center to rule out other conditions like Hemi-Facial Microsomia or Treacher Collins Syndrome.

-Children can usually hear even through the outer ear if not present, as the inner ear is normally formed.
-Most children lose about 40-50% of their hearing.
-However, children do well relatively normal speedh development because the contralateral ear is normal.
-The main problem children with microtia have is in localizing sound.
+Children usually have limited hearing even through the outer ear is not present, as the inner ear is normally formed, however, children lose about 40-50% of their hearing.
+Children relatively do well with normal speech development because the contralateral ear is normal.
+The main problem children with Microtia have is in localizing sound.

 Grade 1- This is the mildest form, with the affected ear being smaller than normal.

-Grade 3- This is the most common form of microtia where the Here, the affected ear consists simply of a vertical appendage of skin and cartilage.
+Grade 3- This is the most common form of Microtia where the affected ear consists simply of a vertical appendage of skin and cartilage.

-David Trainer has been a specialist in custom ears for over 30 years for children with the following conditions:
+David Trainer has been a specialist in Custom Prosthetics for over 40 years for children with the following conditions: